 - The goal setting is not crystal clear among the employees.
 Therefore, the HRD department should transparently communicate the individual goals for each and every employee which will increase the personal and organizational performance. - The study revealed training and development programs help employees to perfect their performance.
 Therefore, it is suggested that organization should focus more on training and development programs, modern technologies and innovations. - The employees desired values of risk taking, variety, autonomy; lifestyle and creativity towards works were to be rewarded by the organization.
 The employees are also encouraged and appreciated through proper incentives. - The aspects of human resource management practices followed, one of the main aspects is job satisfaction of employees.
 Once, the employees are satisfied with their jobs, then they are satisfied with other aspects automatically.
-Hence, steps should be taken by the management to satisfy the employees in their jobs by providing, such as internal & external environment that ensures a healthy and happy workplace. - The organization should follow clear and standard recruitment policy for all the level of jobs.
+Hence, steps should be taken by the management to satisfy the employees in their jobs by providing, such as internal & external environment that ensures a healthy and happy workplace. - The management of automobile companies should create awareness among employees regarding performance appraisal system to improve their performance & competition levels in the market. - The organization should follow clear and standard recruitment policy for all the level of jobs.
 The job searchers may approach the organization through some sources, such as advertisements, factory gate recruitments and so on. - From the study, it is suggested that the executive development therefore involves helping people to understand how to build relationships to access resources, coordinate activities, develop commitments and build social networks.